tyler-cromwell/Mantle/arch/x86/boot/README.md

 This directory contains all code necessary for booting/starting the Kernel.

 ## Contents
-- `start.asm` - Simply jumps into the main kernel routine.
+- `start.asm` - Checks if the CPU supports CPUID and Long mode, then jumps into the kernel.
 Follows the Multiboot specification.